Healing Childhood Trauma

 Like Achuei, the experience of trauma is part and parcel of children’s life in South Sudan, as they face a multitude of risks (gender-based violence, child marriage, loss of friends and family members) - all of which can take a toll on their mental health and emotional development.
 Repeated exposure to conflict, flooding, drought, and displacement, has been shown to result in behavioral change in children.

 Effective Psychosocial Services activities including counselling implemented by trained individuals, support in building the resilience of children who are suffering from the toll of the conflict and natural disasters in South Sudan.

-UNICEF, through the contribution of the United Nations Development Programme (UNDP), has promoted trauma healing, psychosocial awareness, reconciliation, and peaceful co-existence in 8 target schools in Bor and Malakal through training of counsellors, teachers, and school administrators and supporting awareness outreach activities.
+UNICEF, through the contribution of the United Nations Development Programme (UNDP), and EU Humanitarian Aid, has promoted trauma healing, psychosocial awareness, reconciliation, and peaceful co-existence in 8 target schools in Bor and Malakal through training of counsellors, teachers, and school administrators and supporting awareness outreach activities.